Dollar perkier as data boosts sentiment, euro wary of ECB

 "In the event, it was revised not once but twice, first to 56.0, but finally to 55.4, still a rise of 0.5 points and reflecting a U.S. manufacturing sector and economy back on a more secure growth path."

-Against the yen, the greenback fetched 102.40 JPY=, having risen 0.6 percent on Monday in its biggest one-day rise in over two months.
-The dollar also gained ground on the euro, which slid to $1.3596 EUR=, near a 3-1/2 month trough of $1.3586 plumbed late last month.
+Against the yen, the greenback fetched 102.40, having risen 0.6 percent on Monday in its biggest one-day rise in over two months.
+The dollar also gained ground on the euro, which slid to $1.3596, near a 3-1/2 month trough of $1.3586 plumbed late last month.

 Further undermining the common currency was data showing annual inflation in Germany slowed to its weakest in years in May, raising the downside risk for the euro zone rate due later in the day.
 ECONEUROPE